Sony α6700

 The Sony α6700 (model ILCE-6700) is a mirrorless APS-C format digital camera, released in July 2023 as a successor to the α6600.
 It features a 26MP Exmor sensor, upgraded 759 point phase detection autofocus (PDAF), and the ability to shoot 4K video at up to 120 frames per second.
-Powered by the BIONZ XR image processor, it offers an ISO range of 50 to 102400 and can capture images at 11 frames per second with continuous autofocus and exposure tracking.
+Powered by the BIONZ XR image processor, it offers an ISO range of 50 to 102400 and can capture images at 11 frames per second with continuous autofocus and exposure tracking and 14-bit lossless compressed Raw.

 Features

 The camera retains several advancements from its predecessor, the Sony α6600, and also incorporates some features from the higherend fullframe Sony α7 IV.
 These include: